ubie-oss/esqa/README.md

 With assertion function, we can check if the results ranking satisfy the expectation for the specified queries.
 With distance function, we can see the queries which is much different from previous settings (index and query`).

-The successive sections, we see the assetion and distance functions.
+The successive sections, we see the assertion and distance functions.

 ## Assertion function